-Firstly, the foundation of all functions originates from the configuration on the backend.In AnQi CMS, the flexibility of the content model is one of its core advantages.We can create or edit custom content models according to business needs under the 'Content Management' menu's 'Content Model' feature, and add exclusive custom fields to these models.
+The foundation of all functions originates from the backend configuration.
+The flexibility of the content model in AnQi CMS is one of its core advantages.We can create or edit custom content models and add exclusive custom fields according to business needs through the 'Content Management' menu under the 'Content Model' feature.

-When adding custom fields, you need to set the 'parameter name' (this is the display name of the field in the background), 'field name' (this is the unique identifier used when referencing the field in the template, and it must be in English letters, and remember its name), 'field type' (such as single-line text, number, multi-line text, single selection, multiple selection, dropdown selection, etc.), 'whether required', and 'default value'.Especially for choice type fields, the "default value" defines the options available for selection.These meticulously configured fields will serve as the foundation for your front-end content display and filtering.
+When adding custom fields, you need to set the "parameter name" (this is the display name of the field in the background), the "call field" (this is the unique identifier used when referencing the field in the template, it must be in English letters, and remember its name), the "field type" (such as single-line text, number, multi-line text, single selection, multiple selection, dropdown selection, etc.), whether it is required, and the default value.Especially for selection type fields, the 'default value' will define the options available.These meticulously configured fields will serve as the basis for your front-end content display and filtering.

-Retrieve custom field parameters for a single document in the template
+How to retrieve custom field parameters of a single document in the template

-When we need to display a specific custom field value on a document detail page (such as a product introduction or an article), Anqi CMS provides a concise and intuitive template tag.
+When we need to display a specific custom field value on a document detail page (for example, a product introduction or an article), Anq CMS provides a concise and intuitive template tag.

 <div>产品重量:{% archiveDetail with name="weight" %}</div>